Skip to main content

 How to Add and Use Scripts on TradingView

-Up at the top of your chart, you’ll see a button that says "Indicators".
-Give that a click.
-It opens up a search window with a few different tabs: 'Technicals', 'Financials', and importantly, 'Community Scripts'.
+Click the "Indicators" button at the top of your chart.
+This opens a search window with tabs: 'Technicals', 'Financials', and 'Community Scripts'.

 Getting the Most Out of Your TradingView Scripts